jundalisay/superb/content/en/research/smith/wealth-of-nations/book-4/chapter-9c-errors.md

 However, their superior produce does not render the produce of merchants and manufacturers unproductive.

-<sup>31</sup> 2.
+{{< s v="31" >}} 2.
 It is improper to consider artificers, manufacturers, and merchants in the same light as menial servants.

 The labour of menial servants does not continue the fund which maintains and employs them.
 Their maintenance and employment is at their master's expence.